 TL;DR

-If you care about uptime, trust, and delivering value, you need one.
+If you care about uptime, trust, and delivering value, you need one, at some point, it won't be a choice.

 But it can (and should) reflect your scale, maturity, and architectural constraints.